Solo Travel in San Francisco

 Day Trips From San Francisco

-Everybody loves an excellent glass of wine when we're on vacation, so since you're travelling to San Francisco, it would be a mistake not to go to the wine region on a wine country tour.
+Many of us enjoy a glass of wine when we're on vacation, so since you're travelling to San Francisco, it would be a mistake not to go to the wine region on a wine country tour.
 You can even go on a trekking trip in the wine regions.
-But if you want to explore Napa Valley without sweating, you can consider booking a day tour such as this one.
+But if you want to explore Napa Valley without sweating, you could consider booking a day tour such as this one.